MK-Scribe/the_70_books/copied_texts/_five_psalms_of_david/_five_psalms_of_david.md

 **[4:6]** Quickly, O my Lord (Adonai), send from before Thee a deliverer, and draw me out of the gaping pit, which imprisons me in its depths.

-## V. Spoken by David when returning thanks to God, who had delivered him from the lion and the wolf and he had slain both of them.
+**[5:0]** Spoken by David when returning thanks to God, who had delivered him from the lion and the wolf and he had slain both of them.

 **[5:1]** Praise the Lord, all ye nations; glorify Him, and bless His name: